Luciastremschi/IPlanet/README.md

 4. Added a form with two buttons (start & watch video)

-5. Created a neu file mainpage.html which is linked to the Start button (this is where things get interesting)

-6. (needs a lot of work and improvement the navigation bar)
+5. (needs a lot of work and improvement the navigation bar)